beeware/toga/docs/reference/api/window.rst

 A window is the top-level container that the operating system uses to display widgets.
 A window may also have other decorations, such as a title bar or toolbar.

-By default, a window is not visible.
-When the window is shown, it will be associated with the currently active :any:`App`.
+When first created, a window is not visible.
+To display it, call the :meth:`~toga.Window.show` method.

 The window has content, which will usually be a container widget of some kind.
 The content of the window can be changed by re-assigning its `content` attribute to a